vladfilimon/HyperStake/README.md

 -------
 All you existing coins/transactions should be intact with the upgrade.
-To upgrade first backup wallet hyperstaked backupwallet <destination_backup_file>
+To upgrade first backup wallet
+666coind backupwallet <destination_backup_file>
 Then shutdown hyperstaked by
-hyperstaked stop
+666coind stop
-Start up the new hyperstaked.
+Start up the new 666coind.

 See the hyperstake site:
   http://hyperstake.io
 for help and more information.

-Wallet themes
+Wallet themes (All from HyperStake)
 -------

 | HyperBlue     | PoloniexNight | PoloniexDay   |